Volume 5, Issue 2 – April 2004

 Our Women Leading Change (WLC) program will be breaking new ground in Alaska in late April.
 We have been hired by a large energy company to conduct an in-house program for their women employees as well as a few scholarships for some native Alaskan women.
 We hope to be there in time to witness the Northern Lights as well as the transformation of the community as it integrates the skills of Leading by Context™.

 Our Executives Leading Sustainable Change (ELSC) has received a great deal of publicity not only because it was the cover story on the award-winning San Jose Mercury News business section but it was picked up by the Knight-Ridder wire service and made appearances In major newspapers all over the US.
 We now have been approached by both a local and a national television news show to do a special segment on the leadership work with horses.
 Our WLC alumna and business colleague, Ariana Strozzi-Heckler, will be featured in this groundbreaking work of ‘equine education.’

 We have been approached by the Centre for Business Dynamics School of Management, University of the Free State in South Africa which is in the process of establishing the ‘South African Women’s Leadership Institute.’
 They are seeking expertise and collaboration from experts around the world specifically relating to training and are extremely impressed with what IWL has to offer.
-I’ll tell you more about this as it unfolds but at the very least we may be able to claim the presence of Contextual Leadership on yet another continent!
+I’ll tell you more about this as it unfolds but at the very least we may be able to claim the presence of Leading by Context™ on yet another continent!

 2004 promises to be the best year ever for IWL in so many ways.
 We are excited about the growth opportunities that await us as well as the ongoing privilege of being a resource to you and your organization.
 Please drop me a line and let me know what is new and exciting in your life and especially if there is any support you need in living a rich and rewarding life while you make the contribution you are destined to make.